dbukenberger/drbutil/README.md

 ## Install & Use
 Clone the repo and in the main directory, run the `buildAndInstall.bat/.sh` script.

-Then you can import everything in your project with `import drblib` or `from drblib import *`, respectively.
+Then you can import everything in your project with `import drbutil` or `from drbutil import *`, respectively.